artursopelnik/nextjs-micro-frontends/readme.md

 This repository demonstrates how to serve multiple [Next.js](https://nextjs.org/) applications from a single domain using [Multi Zones](https://nextjs.org/docs/advanced-features/multi-zones).
 Additionally, it showcases how to render multiple micro-frontends on a single page using [SystemJS](https://github.com/systemjs/systemjs).

 It also shows how to export web components with Stencil as React components and integrate them with SSR support.
+The alternative with LIT didn't work.
+LIT web components might work with Page Router.
+Even the React Generator has bugs.
+I can't recommend LIT.

 ## Results